ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/changes/what-is-changes-api.dotnet.markdown

 The RavenDB client offers a push notification feature that allows you to receive messages from a server about events that occurred there.
 You are able to subscribe to events for all documents or indexes as well as to indicate a particular one that you are interested in.
-This mechanism lets you notify users if something has changed without the need to do any expensive pooling.
+This mechanism lets you notify users if something has changed without the need to do any expensive polling.

 ## Accessing Changes API